ArmelVidali/geo_master/README.md

 # Geo master

-A React web client to connect to Mongo DB to fetch geographical data and display them as tabular or on a map.
+A React web client connected to a Mongo DB allowing to view data on a map or on a tabular view before download.

-Made as a side project for my master degree, aiming to provide common data on a client and visualise them before downloading them.
+Made as a side project for my master degree, aiming to provide common data on a client and visualise before downloading them.
 Includes litle Python admin tools to create and import data into a mongodb database

 Requirements : Ubuntu VM - MongoDB, React, Express, Node